 Opt for bone-in when possible

-Bone-in chops have some extra fat around the bone that help keep the chop moisture and have more porky flavor.
+Bone-in chops have some extra fat around the bone that helps keep the chop moisture and have a more porky flavor.

 Add a good sear

 Starting or ending with a sear at the right temperature makes all the difference.
 Makes sure your skillet is ripping hot before finishing it.